Tommythebold/Foxhole-AutoClicker/README.md

 * **F9** - Exit Hotkeys

 Any changes to your keybinds are saved in the KeyBindings.ini file, and are saved between sessions.
 The keys will update upon restarting the hotkeys from the GUI.

+# Changelog
+v1.1 - Adds the "Spam Left Building" key.
+This key allows you to build with a hammer/shovel/etc without your character changing direction when your mouse moves.
+Requested by Saturnda.

+v1.0 - Initial release.

 # More Info/Troubleshooting